 What is the 1950 Census record, and why is it so important?The Census Bureau is responsible for census records.
 The President of the United States appoints the director of The Census Bureau.
 This was the first record after World War II.
 One hundred fifty-one million people were living in the United States.
 Census Record Taker visited every home.

 What is in the 1950 Census Records?In these records, you can find almost every piece of information related to your family in 1950.

-- House Status – if a person owned a house or was staying in rent or trailer park.
+- House Status – if a person owned a house or stayed in rent or trailer park.

-- Electronic Device – If the person had any electronic device or does not include a fan/television.
+- Electronic Device – If the person had any electronic device or did not include a fan/television.

-- Family Member – Number of family members were in the house.
-If they were working or not!
+- Members – Number of family members in the house.
+Suppose they were working or not!

-Answer- Yes, If you are a genealogist then you should go to census bureau websites so you can get information.
+Answer- Yes, If you are a genealogist, you should visit the census bureau websites to get information.

 Answer- Yes, it is online and available to the public.

 Answer- There is no cost.
 You can go to FamilySearch or Census bureau website to get the information.

 Answer- It says 1950 census, so it is for the 1950 year.